 In Germany, there are a variety of ways to receive television service.
 Whichever you select, it’s a legal requirement to pay your TV and Radio licensing fees to the Broadcasting Fee Service Centre.
-Since 2013, households are required to pay approximately 17.98 euros per month.
+Since 2013, households are required to pay approximately 17.98 euros per month for TV in Germany.

 Another method is via cable and Germany boasts an extensive cable network.
 Once again, renters should check with their landlord whether the house has cable access.
 Cable users are often required to pay a connection charge and a monthly subscription fee.
 However in return, cable providers offer access to a greater number of channels than an aerial service would and for an additional amount, some will give customers access to extra foreign networks.

-Similar to the aerial method, yet more reliable, is the satellite.
+Similar to the aerial method, yet more reliable, is the satellite TV in Germany.
 To receive satellite television, you will need an antenna – which will be mounted on either the roof or outside of the property – and a receiver.
 Of course, renters are required to ask their landlord’s permission before having an antenna installed.
 Another advantage of this method is that there is no monthly charge.

 The most recent way of receiving television programming in Germany is via the internet.
 This method gives users access to over one hundred channels.
 Naturally however, this requires a fast and reliable internet connection.